tmyroniuk/nlp-systems/README.md

 In this assignment, you will practice how to compute word embeddings and use them for sentiment analysis.
 The assignemnt can be found [here](https://github.com/dmytro-kuzmenko/nlp-systems-kma/tree/main/Assignment%201).

 ## Assignment 2 (20 pts)
+In this assignment, you will practice data preprocesing, RNN training from scratch, forward- and backprop through time, and you will also generate some slick dinosaur names.
+The assignemnt can be found [here](https://github.com/dmytro-kuzmenko/nlp-systems-kma/tree/main/Assignment%202).

 ## Assignment 3 (20 pts)
 TBD.